Semptic/rust-project-template/README.md

 cargo generate --git https://github.com/Semptic/rust-project-template.git
 ```

-It also creates github workflows and dependabot congi.
+It also creates github workflows and dependabot config.
 If you don't want this delete the `.github/` folder.

 This also adds a ready to go [gitpod](https://gitpod.io/) configuration, if you don't need this just delete the `.gitpod.yaml` and `.gitpod.Dockerfile` files.